Canadian Trick Riding Association Trick Riding Judging Guidelines

 (adapted from Tad Griffith)

-All Ages are determined from January 1, of each year.
-(No "double entering"- must enter your age division)
+- All Ages are determined from June 1st of each year.
+(Can enter your age division or enter up, not both)

-7. **Non-Competitive Division/ All Ages and Levels of Expertise / Hand Lead to Competition Tricks
+7. Exhibition Division: All Ages and Levels of Expertise

 THE COMPETITION SHALL INVOLVE;